pulumi/docs/content/docs/intro/concepts/config.md

 $ pulumi config set --secret dbPassword S3cr37
 ```

-If we list the configuration for our stack, `dbPassword`'s plaintext value won't be printed:
+If we list the configuration for our stack, the plaintext value for `dbPassword` will not be printed:

 ```bash
 $ pulumi config